kshitijdshah99/Pippy_Activity/Readme1.md

 # Sugar 🇦🇮

-Sugar AI is a central hub for all AI-powered chatbots and assistants integrated within Sugar.
-Designed to enhance interactive learning, it brings the power of AI and LLMs into various educational activities, making learning more engaging and accessible for children.
+Sugar AI is a c**entral hub for all AI-powered chatbots and assistants** integrated within Sugar.
+Designed to enhance interactive learning, it **brings the power of AI and LLMs** into various educational activities, making learning more engaging and accessible for children.
 By seamlessly integrating AI into Sugar activities, Sugar AI fosters creativity, problem-solving, and interactive learning.
 Children can engage with AI chatbots for conversations, receive coding assistance through intelligent programming guides, and explore new concepts in an intuitive and friendly environment.

 ## Current AI Models🤖